BANNER IMAGE: CORYMBIA INTERMEDIA (PINK BLOODWOOD, TEWANTIN NATIONAL PARK, SE OLD

 An ecologist may make favourable findings in relation to a proposal if the evidence supports this.
 In some situations, the granting of development consent can allow the Council to impose conditions that result in a net ecological benefit e.g. by removing pollutants, weeds, or remediating erosion when these issues might otherwise have gone unmanaged.
 Economically beneficial outcomes for a client can fund significant ecological improvements.

-Conversely, an ecologist sometimes has to be the bearer of bad news to a client when it comes to ecological and associated legal constraints.
+comes to ecological and associated legal constraints.
 Understandably, some clients seek to apply pressure on a consultant to amend their report.
 Very rarely, some try to avoid paying the consultancy fee because they don’t like the findings.
-Especially in the new regulatory environment, seeking to bias a consultant’s report through undue pressure and/or financial leverage could see the client reported to OEH for attempted corruption of a statutory assessment process.
+Especially in the new regulatory environment, seeking to bias a consultant’s report through undue pressure and/or financial leverage could see the client reported to NSW DCCEEW for attempted corruption of a statutory assessment process.
 Furthermore, the consultancy industry tends to be fairly well networked such that information about a client that exerts undue influence, including threats of or outright non-payment, are distributed quite quickly, potentially making it difficult to obtain alternative consultancy advice.

 If you receive ecological advice that is unpalatable, it is natural and perhaps prudent to consider shopping around for more favourable advice, However, a more favourable report could be rejected by the consent authority if it is seen to be biased or incompetent.
 Some authorities are very adept at detecting where a client has unduly influenced a consultant’s report, and they tend to reject such reports on that basis.
 Some are very aware of particular consultants and firms having a bias towards their clients’ interests, rather than being objective.
 Assessments provided by those consultants tend to be more thoroughly scrutinised because of their known bias.
-Councils and the OEH can make progressing your application very difficult in those circumstances.
+Councils and the NSW DCCEEW can make progressing your application very difficult in those circumstances.

 It is useful to understand the critical difference between ecological advice and advocacy services, and to appreciate that an accredited ecologist is obliged to report as objectively as possible, even if the advice is against the client’s interest, and could lead to the client hiring a different consultant or not proceeding with a proposal from which the consultant might have gained a lot of work and a large fee.